 If it becomes practicable, the plan will also provide dental coverage options, health care options that have no or limited enrollee out-of-pocket costs, and will utilize provider reimbursement rates that are higher than the Oregon Health Plan, Neiubuurt said.

-Task force Co-Chair Sen. Steiner Hayward (D-Portland) said she believes Oregon can be the healthiest state in the nation.
+Task force Co-Chair Sen. Elizabeth Steiner Hayward (D-Portland) said she believes Oregon can be the healthiest state in the nation.

 “But we need to make sure everyone has access to health care,” Hayward said.
 “The work we’re doing here is the next step in Oregon consistently being ahead of the curve and making sure every Oregonian has access to care.”